rails-girls-summer-of-code/summer-of-code/students/application.md

 <h4 id="coaches">Coaches</h4>

 Coaches are developers who sit down with you, guide you through relevant coding steps and troubleshoot with you at regular intervals.
-Consequently, it is **required** that they are based in the same city as your team.
+Consequently, it is **recommended** that they are based in the same city as your team.
 From past experiences, we recommend a time of 4-8 hours per week of coaching time.
 Therefore, we require a minimum of 2 coaches, so they can share the time commitment, and you and your teammate will have more flexible support.

 Our <a href="/guide/coaching/">guide for coaches</a> will help to give you insight on what is required of them, and help you to explain this to prospective coaches.
 For further information on how to find coaches, we have also prepared a detailed guide <a href="/students/finding-your-team">here</a>.